chaudhary1337/chaudhary1337.github.io/TryHackMe/VulnUniversity.md

 WantedBy=multi-user.target
 ```

+Here are the steps:
+1. create a `root.service` file on your machine with the details given above.
 2. Using the upload option in the `/internal/` directory of the website, upload this file.
 It'll throw and error of the extension as not permitted.
 Change `root.service` to `root.phtml` (why?) and you should be good to go.
 3. In the target machine, just rename the file again.
 4. Instead of 2, 3, you can also use `nc` or any other methods you prefer.